milkthebread/milkthebread/README.md

-- 👋 Hi, I’m @Milkthebread(Jesse)
+- 👋 Hi, I’m @Milkthebread real name Jesus but everyone calls me Jesse
 - 👀 I’m interested in Web development(Frontend and Backend) and Game Design
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, and java
 - 💞️ I’m looking to collaborate on nothing still learning
 - 📫 How to reach me ...
 Idk yet